zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

    end up with at the very least state root mismatches, we have decided to table such a reorganization until 1.1.
-3. **No distinction between empty value and non-membership**: this was done for simplicity, and because it works well with Ethereum's default that values that are unset (eg. balances) generally mean zero and the empty string is used to represent zero.
+3. **No distinction between empty value and non-membership**: this was done for simplicity, and because it works well with Expanse's default that values that are unset (eg. balances) generally mean zero and the empty string is used to represent zero.
 However, we do note that it sacrifices some generality and is thus slightly suboptimal.
-4. **Distinction between terminating and non-terminating nodes**: technically, the "is this node terminating" flag is unnecessary, as all tries in Ethereum are used to store static key lengths, but we added it anyway to increase generality, hoping that the Ethereum MPT implementations will be used as-is by other cryptographic protocols.
+4. **Distinction between terminating and non-terminating nodes**: technically, the "is this node terminating" flag is unnecessary, as all tries in Expanse are used to store static key lengths, but we added it anyway to increase generality, hoping that the Expanse MPT implementations will be used as-is by other cryptographic protocols.
 5. **Using sha3(k) as the key in the "secure tree"** (used in the state and account storage tries): this makes it much more difficult to DoS